tiagorangel2011/tiagorangel2011/README.md

 * 📜 Blog: [blog.tiagorangel.com](https://blog.tiagorangel.com/)
 * 🚩 Where I live: Lisbon, Portugal
-* ⚠️ Warning: Most of my projects aren't on Github (they're on Glitch), so don't expect me to have a too greenish contribution graph.
+* ⚠️ Warning: Most of my projects aren't on Github (they're on Glitch), so don't expect me to have a contribution graph that is too green.
 ```